heungheung/CloudNative_Mobile/Java Apps/103-JavaAppsLab.md

 #### Continuous Integration & Delivery (CICD) ####

 18. Now change back to the browser and check the Build page in the Oracle Developer Cloud Service project.
-You should see that a new build (in our case: *LoyaltyManagementBuild*) has been fired by the Git changes.
+You should see that a new build (in your case: *LoyaltyManagementBuildXX*, where XX is your group number between 01-03) has been fired by the Git changes.

 ![](images/103/21.png)